Could Sessions' marijuana memo put roadblocks up for legalization in Maine?

 “The country thinks it’s time to make marijuana legal,” Boyer said.
 A Pew Research Center study released on January 5 states that 61 percent of Americans support marijuana legalization.

 No matter how the U.S. Attorney or the Governor feels, it’s up to the legislature to implement legal recreational marijuana here in Maine.
-NEWS CENTER Maine has reached out to members of the Maine Legislature for comment.
-We are waiting to hear back.
+NEWS CENTER Maine reached out to members of the Maine Legislature for comment.
+Speaker of the House Sara Gideon (D) says that implementing legalization is a "complicated enough task without the federal government creating hurdles or meddling in the decisions already made by the states."

+Speaker Gideon describes the current predicament as an "impossible situation," and says she hopes the Justice Department will reconsider its decision.
+She says the legislature is still working hard on implementation.

+There is a public hearing in Augusta on marijuana legalization on Tuesday at 1 PM.

 JOIN THE CONVERSATION